SomeWeekendReading/someweekendreading.github.io/_posts/2021-01-14-covid-loves-republicans.md

 ```

 So the Democrats are infected at a rate of about 6.2%, well in line with the national
 average of 6.5%.
-But the Republicans clock in at 16.7%, which is just _disease-ridden!_
+But the Republicans clock in at 16.7%, which is just _disease-ridden,_
+and statistically significantly so!

 Now we might argue that the samples aren't large enough to be certain of those
 proportions, and we should get some uncertainty measures to see if 16.7% of Republicans is
 _really_ greater than 6.5% of all Americans.
+(Though this is exactly what the above tests
+examine, so here we're just making convincing pictures for people who don't want to try to
+understand statistical tests.)

 For that, we do our usual Bayesian analysis: start with the prior that the probabilty
 of being infected is uniformly distributed, and after observing $K$ infections out of $N$
-polititians, we have a posterior Beta distribution:
+politicians, we have a posterior Beta distribution:

 $$
 \begin{align*}